When asked why leadership changes matter to the sales team, our Senior VP of Revenue, Patrick Purvis, likes to tell this story:

 New executives spend approximately 70% of their annual budget in the first three months on the job.

-Yeah.
+Seventy percent of their budget!
 That’s why leadership changes are important.

 If you know when a new executive takes a new position, you can take advantage of this early momentum.
 And this is exactly what the new Salesforce sales rep did.